-Increase to automatic enrolment minimum contributions
+Increase to automatic enrolment minimum contributions – it’s the law

 So what do I need to do?

-Tools to help you with the increase in pension contributions
+Telling your employees about the increase in pension contributions

 Although there are no additional duties under automatic enrolment for you to tell your employees about the increase to contributions, you may wish to do so.
-This will help minimise queries and reduce the risk of some employees deciding to leave their pension scheme.
+This will help minimise queries and reduce the risk of some employees deciding to leave the pension scheme.

-Also there, you’ll find other helpful material like:
+There, you’ll also find helpful material like:

 - Simple wording to put on employee payslips explaining the change